kkyick2/plink_backup_script/README.md

 ## Project File structure
 ---
+* config/connect_login.bat     : do not edit
+* config/connect_login_1st.bat : do not edit
+* config/plink.exe             : do not edit, tool for login
 * cmd/xxx                      : put your command txt in this folder
-* iplist.csv           : set up for inventory and login
+* config/iplist.csv            : set up for inventory and login
 * 00_1st_ssh_login.bat         : execute for 1st time login
-* 01_config_backup.bat : execute for backup config
+* 01_config_backup.bat         : execute for show cmd script
-* connect_login.bat    : no need to touch
-* connect_login_1st.bat: no need to touch
-* plink.exe            : cmd tool for login to device, no need to touch

-## update by jackyy
+## update by jackyyick
 * 20230614